Play and Learning

 The Early Years Foundation Stage (EYFS) has 3 prime areas of learning from birth.
 And a further 4 specific areas of learning.
 All areas are important & inter connected.
 The prime areas are crucial for igniting children's curiosity & enthusiasm for learning.
 They are;

-Personal Social & Emotional Development - This includes aspects for making relationships, self-confidence & self-awareness & managing feelings & behaviour.
+Personal Social & Emotional Development - This includes aspects for Making Relationships and Sense of Self.
 This gives children the skills to make friends, manage behaviour, build positive relationships, develop social skills & to have confidence in own abilities.

-Communication and Language - This includes aspects for listening & attention, understanding & speaking.
+Communication and Language - This includes aspects for Understanding, Speaking and Listening & Attention.
 This gives children opportunities to experience a rich language environment, gaining confidence to express themselves, to speak & listen in a range of situations.

 As well as providing resources and activities to support the prime areas of learning.
 We also support children in a further 4 specific areas.
 These are;

-Expressive arts & design - This includes aspects for exploring & using media & materials and being imaginative.
+Expressive arts & design - This includes aspects for Creating with Materials and Being Imaginative & Expressive.
 This gives children the opportunity to explore their creativity with a variety of materials & media and explore their ideas, thoughts & feelings through music, movement, role-play & design.

-Literacy - this includes aspects for reading & writing.
+Literacy - this includes aspects for Reading and Writing.
 This gives children the skills to be able to link sounds & letters and begin to read & write.